iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Matrix Theory/Normal Matrix.md

 Hermitian Matrix has real eigenvalues and diagonalizable, and they can be written as $Q\Lambda Q^H$, and the diagonals of $\Lambda$ are all positive reals.

-Normal Matrix can be written as $Q\Lambda Q^H$, where the diagonal of $\Lambda$ can have any kind of numbers it wants.
+Normal Matrix can be written as $Q\Lambda Q^H$, where the diagonal of $\Lambda$ can have any kind of numbers it wants (for example, complex numbers).

-> Hermitians are a special kind of Normal.
+> Hermitian are a special kind of Normal.